 Swing weight: 350

-His string of choice is Luxilon 4G which he strings at 24 kg.
+His string of choice is Luxilon 4G which he strings quite low as you can see in the picture above!

 Both the Wilson Burn 95 and the BLX Tour are stiff racquets that play fast, so I would recommend a softer string or a hybrid for players who want to emulate Nishikori’s specs.
 It’s also good to point out the extended length, which requires some getting used to if you’re not already using extended frames.